funkyremi/vscode-google-translate/README.md

 Want to quickly translate into a specific language?
 Run Command 'Set Preferred Language' or Set it in VSCode extension settings

+## Tooltip Hover Translation

+By default when you hover over comments and code, you will get a translation into your preferred language hovering above the element.
+If you want to turn this off go into extension settings and un-check HoverTranslations then restart VSCode.

 ## Proxy Support

 You can use a proxy to translate text with the following settings: